sokolhessnerlab/rcs/wmTask/operationSpanOutline.md

     -	Row 1: F, H, J. Row 2: K, L, N. Row 3: P, Q, R. Row 4: S, T, Y
     - “Select the letters in the order presented.
 Use the blank button to fill in forgotten letters.”
   - Score is calculated.
 Behind the scenes code will compute the scores after each recall (more detail below).
-  - Feedback is shown on the screen for 1500ms and says “You recalled ___ letters correctly out of ___ for 1500 ms”
+  - Feedback is shown on the screen for 1500ms and says “You recalled ___ letters correctly out of ___"
   -	ITI for 1000ms following feedback, before the next trial starts.